-We have reviewed the accompanying interim statement of financial position of Sembcorp Salalah Power & Water Company SAOG ("the Company") as at 31 March 2023, the interim statements of profit or loss and other comprehensive income, changes in equity and cash flows for the three month period then ended, and notes, comprising significant accounting policies and other explanatory information ("the interim financial statements").
-Management is responsible for the preparation and fair presentation of these interim financial statements in accordance with International Financial Reporting Standards (IFRS) including the requirements of IAS 34, 'Interim Financial Reporting'.
+We have reviewed the accompanying interim statement of financial position of Sembcorp Salalah Power & Water Company SAOG ("the Company") as at 30 June 2023, the interim statements of profit or loss and other comprehensive income for the three month and six month periods then ended, changes in equity and cash flows for the six month period then ended, and notes, comprising significant accounting policies and other explanatory information ("the interim financial statements").
+Management is responsible for the preparation and fair presentation of these interim financial statements in accordance International Financial Reporting Standards (IFRS) including the requirements of IAS 34, 'Interim Financial Reporting'.
 Our responsibility is to express a conclusion on these interim financial statements based on our review.